I. Name

 VI.
 The Executive and its Election

-- The Executive of the Association shall consist of six (6) members: President, Vice President Internal, Vice President External, Secretary, Treasurer and a member at large.
+The Executive of the Association shall consist of six (6) members: President, Vice President Internal, Vice President External, Secretary, Treasurer and a member at large.

-[Amendment of General Assembly of May 17, 2017] - The Executive shall be elected for a one-year term by the General Assembly in May of each Year.
+- The Executive shall be elected for a one-year term by the General Assembly in May of each Year.
+The term begins at the end of the availability period in June (approximately June 15th).
+[Amendment of General Assembly of December 18, 2024]

 - Vacancies in the Executive due to unforeseen circumstances shall be filled through by-elections, at a time determined by the remaining members of the Executive.